Attempted child abduction in Hamilton: police

-HAMILTON — Police say a young woman is in custody after allegedly grabbing a four-year-old from her mother's side on a Hamilton street.
+HAMILTON — Police say a young woman accused of grabbing a four-year-old from her mother's side on a Hamilton street may have interacted with two other young girls before her arrest.

-They say officers responded at about 11 a.m.
-Wednesday after witnesses reported a child abduction.

-Investigators say the mother and child were standing on the sidewalk when a woman approached from behind, grabbed the child into her arms and attempted to leave.
+Investigators say the mother and child were standing on the sidewalk Wednesday morning when a woman approached from behind, grabbed the child into her arms and attempted to leave.

 They say two bystanders who heard the mother screaming stepped in front of the woman to stop her and the mother was able to take back her child.